 II.
 Complaints against companies in other EU-countries, Island and Norway

-If your complaint addresses a company based in another EU-country, Island or Norway, we will forward your data to the European Consumer Centre of this country.
+If your complaint addresses a company based in another EU-country, Island, Norway or UK, we will forward your data to the European Consumer Centre of this country.
 Regularly the centre will use your date to analyse your complaint and contact the company with the aim to solve your complaint amicably.
 Please find a list with all centres.

 To this end, your data will also be stored in a data processing tool (IT-Tool) of the EU-Commission: the ‘ECC-Net 2’.
 The use of this tool is necessary to transfer your complaint to another European Consumer Centre and to communicate with our European colleagues.